 - The natural life cycle of the insect continues.

-- Eri silk is a non-violent sustainable yarn type.
+- When the above process is followed, Eri silk is a non-violent sustainable yarn.

 - Mulberry, Muga, and Tussah cocoons are closed cocoons.